astroidnu/ListCarApp/README.md

 # ListCarApp

-This is app showing all car datas with cardview. technologies in used :
+This is app showing all car datas with cardview and based on IDE Android Studio 2.3. technologies in used :
 1. MVP Pattern
 2. Dagger 2
 3. RxJava 2